-If you had to point out one thing that all content marketing campaigns have in common, that would most likely be blogger outreach.
-As an essential part of most content marketing strategies, running a successful blogger outreach campaign can be a challenging project during which you can run into many different obstacles.
+As an essential part of most content marketing strategies, running a successful outreach campaign can be a challenging project with many different obstacles.

-We have been running blogger outreach campaigns for years and decided that now is as good time as any to share some insights and tips we picked up along the way.
+We have been running blogger outreach campaigns for more than 5 years and wanted to share some insights and tips we picked up along the way.

-That is why during our campaign set up and first contact with the new client, we always send out a simple questionnaire that helps us understand their product/service better.
+That is why during every blogger outreach campaign set up for a new client, we send out a simple questionnaire as a part of our client onboarding process.
 We ask some basic information, discuss their past and current marketing activities, and ask a few things about their target audience.
 We appreciate any answer, no matter how short or elaborate it is.

 The questionnaire is just the starting point.
-A target audience analysis should also include:
+If you’re doing a larger campaign that covers both content production and promotion, your target audience analysis should also include:

 - researching niche forums